sutharimanikanta/doc-ocr/README.md

 # Medical Prescription OCR Pipeline - Development Journey
 for testing the solution for bench mark you can directly go for this collab file and just follow the steps mentioned in file https://colab.research.google.com/drive/1ipstZ7gsN9Yx2g_8XWtU-ugOolHl6a7-?usp=sharing
+# Why My Solution Is Better
+My pipeline uses a Transformer-based handwriting OCR, delivering much higher accuracy than traditional OCR tools.
+It outputs structured JSON results, not just plain text.
+It includes automatic PII extraction with a concise summary.
+It can also produce a redacted image for secure data handling.
+Despite these enhancements, it fully follows the required OCR → Cleaning → PII workflow end-to-end.
 ## Overview
 This project tackles one of the most challenging problems in healthcare digitization: **extracting structured information from handwritten doctor prescriptions**.
 This README documents the complete journey from initial experimentation to the final production-ready solution.